kumakyoo42/oma-file-formats/OMA.md

       <header>
       (<chunk>|<chunktable>)+

-Each Oma file starts with a header, followed by [chunks](#chunks).
+Every Oma file starts with a header, followed by [chunks](#chunks).
-Exactly one of these chunks is a special chunk - called [chunktable](#chunktable-1) - containing information about the normal chunks.
-This is typically the last chunk of the file, but could be anyone.
+Exactly one of these chunks is a special chunk - called [chunktable](#chunktable-1) - which contains information about the normal chunks.
+This is usually the last chunk of the file, but could be any chunk.

     <header> ::=
       <magic number>